 Hop aboard for a convenient, comfortable, no-traffic-worries ride at a very reasonable fare!

-Cape Flyer's 2022 season is weekends (Friday evening, Saturday and Sunday) from May 27th through Labor Day.
+Cape Flyer's 2023 season is weekends (Friday evening, Saturday and Sunday) from Memorial Day weekend through Labor Day weekend.

 The fares shown below are per person.
 Children 11 and under travel free with a paying adult.
 (Pets and bicycles travel free, too.)